The Power of Choice

 But try telling a potential employer about how you feel about your last employer’s betrayal of trust.
 See if that helps you get hired.

-Anyway, what I’m saying is that choosing to believe and, therefore, to operate in the world as if I’m a fool for trusting an employer is NOT helpful.
+Anyway, what I’m saying is that choosing to believe and, therefore, to operate in the world as if you’re a fool for trusting an employer is NOT helpful.

-On the other hand, I have a slew of other more helpful choices that I can make, don’t I?
+On the other hand, there are other more helpful choices that you might make instead.

 Such as:

-• I can choose to believe that the employer has done me a favor.
-If I didn’t like the job, now I can use all my time, energy, and focus on finding a job I’ll like much better.
+• You can choose to believe that the employer has done you a favor.
+If you didn’t like the job, now you can use all your time, energy, and focus on finding a job you’ll like much better.

-I could go on and on with more possibilities, but I’m sure you get the point… I have a LOT of choices.
+I could go on and on with more possibilities, but I’m sure you get the point… you have a LOT of choices for what to believe.

-So what is most helpful for me to believe in order for me to get what I want in life?
+So, what is most helpful for you to believe in order for you to get what you want in life?

 __________________________________________________________